What are content hubs?

 A multimedia content hub might look something like this:

-7. Get new mailing list sign-ups
+7. They convert new mailing list subscribers

-8. Generate new leads
+8. They generate new leads

 The ultimate goal of any content marketing strategy is to get more business.
 Depending on your strategy, this could be from your mailing list sign-ups or from CTAs on the articles themselves.